 What has the PUCO done to solve this exhaust problem?

-Relief for area code exhaust is usually done by either dividing the area code with a geographic split or by adding an additional area code to the existing one, commonly called an overlay.
-The PUCO has decided that an overlay will be used in the 330, 419, 513, 614 and 740 area codes.
+Relief for area code exhaust is usually done by either dividing the area code with a geographic split or by adding an area code to the existing geographic area, commonly called an overlay.
+The PUCO has decided that an overlay will be used in the 330, 419, 513, 614, and 740 area codes.